Monarchy of Norway: Union with Denmark

 On 6 June 1523 Sweden left the union permanently, leaving Norway in an unequal union with a Danish king already embarked on centralising the government of the union.

 In the following centuries the Norwegian monarchs mostly resided abroad.
 This weakened the monarchical governing structures of Norway: the Riksråd, for example, was gradually undermined as the Norwegian nobles did not have the King's confidence to the same extent as their Danish counterparts.
 The King was also less able to govern according to Norwegian needs, as the distance meant he and his advisors had less knowledge of conditions in Norway.

 Norway was one of few countries where the archdiocese was coterminous with the national territory.
 The church was an important factor in trying to maintain the separate Norwegian monarchy.
 In the 16th century the power struggle between the Norwegian nobles and the king culminated at the same time as the Protestant Reformation.
 This prompted a set of events in which the struggle against Danish dominance in Norway was coupled with the struggle against the Reformation.
 When both failed the effects were harsh.
 The Norwegian Catholic bishops were replaced with Danes and the Norwegian church was subdued and made wholly Danish.
-The Norwegian Riksråd was abolished in 1536, and more and more foreigners were appointed to important positions in Norway.
+The Norwegian Riksråd was abolished in 1536, and increasingly more foreigners were appointed to important positions in Norway.

 The Danish nobles pushed the king to reduce Norway to a Danish province in order for them to gain more control in the election of future kings.
 However, the hereditary nature of the Norwegian monarchy meant that the King had to maintain the basic principle of Norway being a separate and extant kingdom.
 If the Danish nobles were to elect as king someone other than the next in line to the throne the Union would be dissolved.
 This gave the king the upper hand in the negotiations for the håndfesting.
 Potential heirs to Norway were present in both the royal dynasties of Sweden and Schleswig-Holstein, so if the King of Denmark did not assert his position as King of Norway they would.

 During this time the Danish kings were more preoccupied with securing the traditionally Danish fringe territories, and therefore paid little attention to and made few attempts at maintaining Norwegian interests.
 As a result, Jemtland, Herjedalen, Båhuslen, Shetland and Orkney were lost to Sweden and Scotland.
 In addition all contact with Greenland ceased.

 In 1661 Frederick III introduced absolute monarchy in Denmark and Norway and introduced new laws in both countries to that effect.
 Until then the law of Magnus the law-mender given in 1274 and 1276 had been the law of Norway.
 Christian IV's Norwegian law was in effect a translation into Danish of that older law.
 1661 also marks the point when the last remnants of representational local government were removed and had to be rebuilt.
 However, that process started almost immediately when local men of means started putting pressure on local governors in order to gain or regain influence on local matters.